ramesesinc/modules-waterworks/server/rameses-gov-etracs-waterworks-services2.jar/docs/1-User Manual/06-Customer Accounts.md

 ## Approving an Account ##
 Transactions can only be carried for accounts that are __active__.
 A customer account can be activated by clicking on the `Approve` button.
 Once approved, the account will be ready for transactions and information of the account cannot be edited anymore.

+If this is an entirely new account that has not been billed yet, you do not need to create the initial bill.
+However take note of the Group Bill and Period because that will be the bill period when creating this bill.
+Click on Approve and a message will ask you to confirm.

 To approve an account the first bill must be generated.
 Further changes must be through transactions and this is discussed in the *Change Request* section.

-Before approving an account you must build the ledger and generate an initial billing.
+Before approving an account you must generate an initial billing.
 This is discussed to the next section.

 [homelink]: ./images/custacct/homelink.png